ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

 layout: post
 title: "Convolutional Neural Network"
 date: "2020-08-12"
-description: "This post explains how to implement convolutional neural network using PyTorch; creating some basic structures of the algorithm, and actual implementations of it using MNIST dataset"
+description: "This post explains how to implement convolutional neural network using PyTorch-from building basic structures of the algorithm to actual implementation using MNIST dataset."
 category:
   - featured
 # tags will also be used as html meta keywords.